California Nursing Home Abuse Lawyers

 Medication Errors

 One mix-up by a nurse or orderly can mean death to a nursing home resident if it involves medication.
-Senior citizens often take a number of medications for various health conditions, and need exact types and dosages to maintain their health.
-Giving a resident the wrong medication can lead to dangerous reactions with the person’s other drugs, or an allergic reaction.
-Even if the wrong drug doesn’t cause any harm, the resident will have missed the drug he or she desperately needs.
+Senior citizens often take a number of medicines for various health conditions, and need exact types and dosages to maintain their health.
+Administering the wrong medication can cause dangerous interactions, allergic reactions, or prevent the resident from receiving a needed drug.
+Incorrect dosages may worsen medical conditions or result in an overdose.

-Contact Our Reputable California Nursing Home Abuse Lawyers If You Suspect Nursing Home Abuse
+Contact Our California Nursing Home Abuse Lawyers For Guidance

 Thank You, We’ll contact you shortly.